yichi-0417/Professional-Knowledge-Base/Projects/P01-Enterprise-Hybrid-Cloud-Platform-Engineering.md

 Established standardized deployment and review practices that enabled repeatable deployment activities to be executed by offshore delivery teams while allowing the Japan team to focus on customer-specific architecture, technical decision-making and implementation.

-The resulting approach became the foundation of the company's delivery model for subsequent large-scale insurance cloud migration programs.
+This delivery model became the baseline for subsequent cloud migration programs delivered by the customer.

 ---